-- 18.1 Overtime is paid in the following circumstances: - (a) Where a full time employee: - (i) works in excess of their ordinary hours; - (ii) works in excess of 10 hours per shift; - (iii) works on a rostered day off. - (b) Where a part time employee: - (i) works in excess of 10 hours per shift; and/or - (ii) works in excess of 76 hours per fortnight, where employed by the fortnight; and/or - (iii) works in excess of 152 hours per four weekly period, where employed on a four weekly basis; and/or - (iv) works on a rostered day off. - (c) Where a casual employee: - (i) works in excess of 10 hours per shift; and/or - (ii) works in excess of 76 hours per fortnight. - (d) Where an employee is deprived of part or their break between shifts as required by clause 17.4.
+- 17.1 Overtime is paid in the following circumstances: - (a) Where a full time employee: - (i) works in excess of their ordinary hours; - (ii) works in excess of 10 hours per shift; - (iii) works on a rostered day off. - (b) Where a part time employee: - (i) works in excess of 10 hours per shift; and/or

-- 18.2 Overtime shall be paid at the base rate of pay in accordance with the following: - (a) Monday to Saturday Overtime shall be paid time and one half up to two (2) hours each day and thereafter double time; - (b) Sunday Overtime shall be paid at double time; - (c) Public Holidays Overtime shall be paid double time and one-half; - (d) Overtime rates under this clause will be in substitution for and not cumulative upon the shift and weekend penalties prescribed in clause 19 Shift and Weekend Work and the casual loading in clause 13.2(a). - (e) Overtime penalties do not apply to Directors of Nursing; Deputy Directors of Nursing; Assistant Directors of Nursing and Hostel Supervisors (CSE 5). - 18.3 Where the next shift is due to commence before the employee has had their break, one of the following will apply: - (a) The employee will be released prior to, or after the completion of their shift to permit them to have their break without loss of pay for the working time occurring during such absence. - (b) If at the request of the employer an employee works without their break, they shall be paid until they are released from duty at overtime rates.
-Once released from duty such employees shall be entitled to be absent from work until they have had their break without loss of pay for working time occurring during such an absence. - 18.4 With the exception of employees working broken shifts, employees who are recalled to work overtime after leaving the employer's place of work shall be paid a minimum of four hours at the applicable overtime rate for each time so recalled.
-The 4 hour minimum payment only applies where overtime is payable for any of the work for which the employee is recalled to perform.
-Provided that, except in unforeseen circumstances, an employee shall not be required to work the full four hours if the tasks they were recalled to perform are completed within a shorter period. - (a) An employee recalled to work overtime shall be reimbursed reasonable travel expenses incurred in respect of the recall to work. - (b) Provided that where an employee elects to use his or her own vehicle the employee shall be paid the per kilometre allowance set out in Item 6 of Table 5 of Schedule B to this Agreement. - 18.5 For the purposes of assessing overtime, each day shall stand alone, provided that where any one period of overtime is continuous and extends beyond midnight, all overtime hours in this period shall be regarded as if they had occurred within the one day. - 18.6 In lieu of receiving payment for overtime in accordance with this clause, employees may be compensated by way of time off in lieu of overtime on the following basis: - (a) Time off in lieu of overtime is taken on the basis of hour for hour at ordinary pay, that is for example, one hour off for each hour of overtime worked.
-However, any applicable shift and weekend penalties shall still be paid as if the time was worked when taking such time in lieu.
-It must be taken within four months of it being accrued at a mutually agreed time. - (b) Where it is not possible for an employee to take the time off in lieu of overtime within the four month period, it is to be paid out at the appropriate overtime rate based on the rates of pay applying at the time payment is made.
+- (ii) works in excess of 76 hours per fortnight, where employed by the fortnight; and/or - (iii) works in excess of 152 hours per 4-weekly period, where employed on a 4-weekly basis; and/or - (iv) works on a rostered day off. - (c) Where a casual employee: - (i) works in excess of 10 hours per shift; and/or - (ii) works in excess of 76 hours per fortnight. - (d) Where an employee is deprived of part or their break between shifts as required by clause 16.4. - 17.2 Overtime shall be paid at the base rate of pay in accordance with the following: - (a) Monday to Saturday Overtime shall be paid time and one half up to 2 hours each day and thereafter double time; - (b) Sunday Overtime shall be paid at double time; - (c) Public Holidays Overtime shall be paid double time and one-half; - (d) Overtime rates under this clause will be in substitution for and not cumulative upon the shift and weekend penalties prescribed in clause 18 Shift and Weekend Work and the casual loading in clause 12.2(a). - (e) Overtime penalties do not apply to Directors of Nursing; Deputy Directors of Nursing; Assistant Directors of Nursing and Hostel Supervisors (CSE 5). - 17.3 Where the next shift is due to commence before the employee has had their break, one of the following will apply: - (a) The employee will be released prior to, or after the completion of their shift to permit them to have their break without loss of pay for the working time occurring during such absence. - (b) If at the request of the employer an employee works without their break, they shall be paid until they are released from duty at overtime rates.
+Once released from duty such employees shall be entitled to be absent from work until they have had their break without loss of pay for working time occurring during such an absence. - 17.4 With the exception of employees working broken shifts, employees who are recalled to work overtime after leaving the employer's place of work shall be paid a minimum of four hours at the applicable overtime rate for each time so recalled.
+The 4-hour minimum payment only applies where overtime is payable for any of the work for which the employee is recalled to perform.
+Provided that, except in unforeseen circumstances, an employee shall not be required to work the full four hours if the tasks they were recalled to perform are completed within a shorter period. - (a) An employee recalled to work overtime shall be reimbursed reasonable travel expenses incurred in respect of the recall to work. - (b) Provided that where an employee elects to use his or her own vehicle the employee shall be paid the per kilometre allowance set out in Item 6 of Table 5 of Schedule B to this Agreement. - 17.5 For the purposes of assessing overtime, each day shall stand alone, provided that where any one period of overtime is continuous and extends beyond midnight, all overtime hours in this period shall be regarded as if they had occurred within the one day.